smallwat3r/sketch/readme.md

 You can now run sketch by typing `sketch` in your terminal.

-A good thing is to alias Sketch to a shortcut to run it even faster from the terminal.
+A nice thing is to alias Sketch to a shortcut to run it even faster from the terminal.
 I personaly use `s`.
 You will need to close and reopen your terminal so the change can apply.
 ```sh
 # ~/.zshrc or ~/.bashrc